 moral influence being secured to him by the public

-authority. 'state socialism' is willing to act
+authority.
+'State socialism' is willing to act

 though state authority as it is at present

-organized. it proposes that all idea of a limitation
+organized.
+It proposes that all idea of a limitation

 of public authority by individual rights be put out

-of view, and that the state consider itself bound to
+of view, and that the State consider itself bound to

 stop only at what is unwise or futile in its